Piedmont Council (California)

 The Piedmont Council (California) of BSA serves chartered organizations and BSA units located in the city of Piedmont, located in the East Bay hills and surrounded by the city of Oakland.
-The council was first chartered in 1921, and by some measurements is the smallest in the BSA, but has a high level of activity and serves a high percentage of the available youth living in Piedmont.
+The council itself is surrounded by the Golden Gate Area Council.
+The council was first chartered in 1921, and geographically is the smallest in the BSA, but has a high level of activity and serves a high percentage of the available youth living in Piedmont.
 The council is home to units of Scouts BSA, Cub Scouts, Venturing Crews, Police Adventures and Sea Scouts.

-Piedmont Council is one of the six councils that serves the San Francisco Bay Area.
+Piedmont Council is one of the four councils that serves the San Francisco Bay Area.

 History

 In 1910 the newly formed Piedmont Community Church with the Reverend John Evans Stuchell, first pastor of the church and an avid outdoorsman, was seeking a new type of organization for the boys of Piedmont.
 He had heard rumors of a new organization inspired by General Baden-Powell in England and decided to start one of his own.

 The first organization meeting, held in October 1910, included 25 boys and parents who began a camping tradition every other weekend that sparked a movement that has impacted thousands of youth for generations.

 On March 21, 1921, the council was Chartered by The Boy Scouts of America as the 42nd Council.

 Today the Piedmont Council serves over 1048 youth in diverse programs ranging from Cub Scouts and Boy Scouts to coed teen programs including crews for Community Service, Sea Scouts & Police Explorers.

 One of the Famous Ships of the Local Sea Scouts is the 33 feet long Sailboat the SSS Revenge operated by Ship 16[in the Sea Scouts Ship acts as Troop] has Participated in a United States Coast Guard Safety at Sea Events,Explored the Bay and Delta of San Francisco, and Competed in Old Sea Salt regattas.